fredboys/Escape-room/README.md

 # Acknowledgements

-A huge thanks to my mentor Malia for going through my project and spotting the errors and bugs for me to fix.
+A huge thanks to my mentor Malia for going through my project and helping me with any issues I had to deal with.